Houssem-25/anki_generator/README.md

 *   `--anki-media-path PATH`:
     Specify the path to your Anki profile's `collection.media` folder.
 If provided, generated `.mp3` files will be copied here automatically (unless `--no-audio` is used).
     *Default: Attempts to find path using `APPDATA` (Windows) or requires manual setting.*
-*   `--use-groq`:
+*   `--no-groq`:
-    Use Groq API to generate example sentences and translations for each German word.
+    Skip using Groq API and use traditional methods for generating example sentences and translations.
 *   `--groq-output PATH`:
     Path to save the raw output from Groq API processing (optional).
 *   `--keep-groq-temp`: